mixtape81/client-service/README.md

 ## Development
 ### NPM Package Manager (Package Manager Package Manager Package Manager...)
-The repository is configured to work with the *node_modules* directory created by [NPM] (https://www.npmjs.com/) package manager.
+The repository is configured to work with the *node_modules* directory created by [NPM](https://www.npmjs.com/) package manager.
 If using another package manager, you will need to refer to official documentation for packages for proper configuration.

 ### Airbnb Style Guide
-This project adheres to the [Airbnb style guide] (https://github.com/airbnb/javascript), and uses the official [NPM package] (https://www.npmjs.com/package/eslint-config-airbnb) for managing linting rules.
+This project adheres to the [Airbnb style guide](https://github.com/airbnb/javascript), and uses the official [NPM package](https://www.npmjs.com/package/eslint-config-airbnb) for managing linting rules.

 Ensure that the *.eslintrc.js* file in the root directory contains the following rule exceptions:
 ```javascript